vagrawal/gsoc-progress/vagrawal/progress.md

 ## 8 June

 Finally got my model to work after fixing so many bugs.
 Currently, it is single layer bidirectional attention based LSTM.
 I plan to experiment with complex models now.

+## 10 June

+- Add code for checkpointing the weights
+- Fix WER